Social Security OneTrace vs. Consent Based Social Security Verification

 • Comparison to the Social Security Administration’s Death Master Index to ensure that the SSN provided does not belong to a deceased person.

-The Consent Based Social Security Verification (CBSV) verifies that your applicants name, date of birth, and SSN match that on record with the Social Security Administration.
+The Consent Based Social Security Verification (CBSV) verifies that your candidate’s name, date of birth, and SSN match that on record with the Social Security Administration.
 This search will return either a “yes” or “no” verification.
 If records show that the SSN holder is deceased, this search will return a death indicator.

-While the CBSV does not verify identity or citizenship, it can tell you if your applicant is using a SSN that belongs to someone else as per Social Security Administration records.
+While the CBSV does not verify identity or citizenship, it can tell you if your applicant is using an SSN that belongs to someone else as per Social Security Administration records.
 This is a red flag that may not show up in a US OneTrace search alone.
 Your applicant may very well have a long and solid history of previous names and addresses that may not necessarily alert employers to any red flags.